“Broke” is No Excuse: Understanding Imputed Income

 What does Imputed Income mean?
 Relevant in child or spousal support cases where a former spouse or parent may be intentionally under or unemployed to avoid paying support.
 Instead of using their current zero-dollar or low-income status, the court calculates support based on what that person could be earning given their skills and work history.

-The Economic Safeguard Accepting a spouse's "poverty" at face value before you even file can cost you tens of thousands of dollars over the life of a support order.
 By understanding that "income" is a flexible legal term rather than a fixed number on a paystub, you gain the leverage to demand a settlement that reflects your actual family's standard of living.
 Peace comes from knowing that the law doesn't just look at what a person is doing it looks at what they are capable of doing.